31st Fighter Wing: World War II

-As the Allied forces looked to Europe, the 31st once again rose to the challenge as they were the first US Army Air Forces unit in combat in Malta and Sicily and the first to land in Italy.
+As the Allied forces looked to Europe, the 31st was assigned to the 64th Fighter Wing and were the first US Army Air Forces unit in combat in Malta and Sicily and the first to land in Italy.
 They distinguished the unit by destroying seven enemy fighters attacking allied shipping during the invasion of Sicily and six more attacking the invasion force on the beaches of Salerno.
 Their missions consisted mainly of sweeps over allied positions and escorting bombers attacking German positions.
 January 1944 brought the Allied landing at Anzio with the 31st the sole provider of air cover for the invasion and beachhead.

 In March 1944 the group exchanged their Spitfires for the new North American P-51 Mustangs.
 This brought about an immediate mission change as the Mustangs enjoyed a much longer range and were tasked to escort heavy bombers on long range missions into Romania, Bulgaria, Austria, France and Northern Italy.
 During one of their first missions over Ploesti, Romania on 21 April 1944, the group earned their first Distinguished Unit Citation for covering the raids despite severe weather and as many as 50 enemy fighters defending the area.
 They received their second Distinguished Unit Citation in July 1944 following a mission to escort P-38s on a raid from Ukraine into Romania and Poland.
 By the time they had returned to Italy, they had destroyed 37 enemy aircraft, including 21 enemy fighter bombers on their way to attack Russian ground forces with no losses of their own.

 The 31st remained active through the end of the war, not only flying bomber escort, but also photo reconnaissance and troop carrier escort and took part in Operation Dragoon, the invasion of Southern France.
 When the shooting stopped, the 31st Fighter Group sat as the undisputed top scoring allied fighter group in the Mediterranean Theater of Operations and the fifth highest overall for the Army Air Forces with 570 confirmed aerial victories.
 The group sailed to home on 13 August 1945, one of the last units to depart Europe.
 The unit inactivated on 7 November 1945.